elundmark/yapymatrix/README.md

 It's not, bad.

-It's not killing my 2015 laptop i5 processor with 4 threads, but it does require around 20-40% of cpu-time, depending of the size and speed.
+It's not killing my 2015 laptop i5 processor with 4 threads, but it does require a lot of cpu-time, depending of the size and speed.

+* Will consume around _25_ MB of ram, `33%` of a modern dual-core cpu, @ `1920` x `1080`
+* On a normal sized terminal it's more like _14 MB_ and `14%` cpu usage.

 This __is__ heavier than the original [cmatrix](https://github.com/abishekvashok/cmatrix).

 I have really tried to make it faster, but I think I have squeezed all the performance I can out of it.